AsgardXIV/zhavok/README.md

 # zhavok
 zhavok is a pure Zig library for parsing Havok tag files.

-It is currently very WIP.
+It is currently very WIP and not ready to use.

 ## Acknowledgements
 zhavok is mostly based on the work of [hkxparse](https://github.com/exyorha/hkxparse).
 See the license section below for more information.